csparpa/pyowm/sphinx/v3/agro-api-usage-examples.md

 ### Supported color palettes
-Supported color palettes are provided by the `pyowm.agroapi10.enums.PaletteEnum` enumerator which returns strings, each one representing a color palette for NDVI imges:
+Supported color palettes are provided by the `pyowm.agroapi10.enums.PaletteEnum` enumerator which returns strings, each one representing a color palette for NDVI images:

  ```python
 from pyowm.agroapi10.enums import PaletteEnum